METUP was created in America to change the landscape of metastatic cancer through patient advocacy and direct action.

 We are slowly getting there and issues are being addressed

-NHS England have adopted my red flag symptoms infographics for use in their personalized care plans for primary patients.
+NHS England signpost to my red flag symptoms infographics for use in their personalized care plans for primary patients.
 We are also looking at clinical trials to see what we can do to improve access.